camrex/rmi-360-workflow-pyt/README.md

 Optimized for Mosaic 51 cameras, with planned support for Insta360.
 Includes tools for enhancement, OID creation, AWS publishing, and detailed reporting.

+> **❗ ArcGIS Pro Note:** When adding the Toolbox to ArcGIS Pro, you may see a warning icon (❗) upon loading.
+If this occurs, simply remove the Toolbox and add it again to resolve the issue.

 _Tested using ArcGIS Pro 3.4.3 and 3.5.0._

 > **⚠️ Note: ⚠️**
 > Version **v1.1.0** contained critical bugs that may render the workflow unusable.
 > Please use version **v1.1.1** or later, which resolves these issues.

+> **⚠️ Unit Tests Note:** Many unit tests may currently be broken due to some bug fixes in this release.

 ---